arp242/find-cursor/README.markdown

 Using it
 ========
 Compile it by typing `make`.
-Run it with `-h` to see some options for controlling the appearance.
+Run `find-cursor -h to see some options for controlling the appearance.

 - The author runs it with [`xcape`][xcape]: